 Quarantine regulations and business are deadly enemies, and therefore it is but natural that a good many people down South have said harsh things about the precautions against yellow fever which a good many other people in that region have seen fit to take.
 The Lumber Trade Journal of New Orleans is especially and amusingly vehement in expressing this indignation.
-It says that without the slightest justification from science or reason, "commerce is paralyzed communities are practically at war with each other, communication is cut off, towns are depopulated, and hunger and destitution begin to stretch gaunt fingers over many sections."
+It says that without the slightest justification from science or reason, "commerce is paralyzed, communities are practically at war with each other, communication is cut off. towns are depopulated, and hunger and destitution begin to stretch gaunt fingers over many sections."
 Then the tone changes from serious to sardonic.
 "A mild case of bilious or some other fever develops in a small boy in Jackson, the capital of the state.
-Immediately panic reigns supreme.
+Immediately panie reigns supreme.
 The mayor advises the depopulation of an otherwise prosperous and healthy community.
 The governor of the commonwealth locks up the state house and takes refuge in the insane asylum.
-The ludicrous fitness of this does not seem to strike anybody, least of all the craven who deserted his post so hastily.
-In the light of subsequent events the seat of the state government ought to be maintained in its present location.'
+The ludierous fitness of this does not seem to strike anybody, least of all the craven who deserted his post so hastily.
+In the light of subsequent events the seat of the state government ought to be maintained in its present location."
 And so on for a whole page.
-No doubt there is considerable excuse for anger.
-The inutility of quarantine is asserted by many good authorities, and the insane panic which a case of yellow fever so often creates certainly does as much harm as results from the maladv.
-Towns that attend to their toilets with care need not fear epidemics.
+No doubt there is considerable excuse for auger.
+The inutility of quarantine is asserted by many good authorities, and the insane panie which a case of yellow fever so often creates certainly does much harm as results from the mal-